-The Bribery Act 2010 introduced a new offence of 'failure of commercial organisations to prevent bribery'.
+Under the Bribery Act 2010 it is an offence for organisations to 'fail to prevent bribery'.
 The defence against this offence is to ensure that your business has adequate procedures in place to prevent bribery.
-If your business is in the East Yorkshire area we, at cbaSadofskys, can provide you with assistance or any additional information required.
+If your business is in the East Yorkshire or surrounding areas we, at cbaSadofskys, can provide you with assistance or any additional information required.

 The Bribery Act 2010 (the Act) applies across the UK and all businesses need to be aware of its requirements.

 The Act includes a ‘corporate’ offence of ‘failure of commercial organisations to prevent bribery’.
 The defence against this offence is to ensure that your business has adequate procedures in place to prevent bribery.
 To help ensure this we recommend that you undertake a risk assessment for your own business and establish appropriate compliance procedures.